KnownSH/knownsh.cc-blog/content/about.md

     - My favourite rocket engine is the [RL10](https://en.wikipedia.org/wiki/RL10)
     - My favourite small asteroid system is [the Dinkinesh system](https://en.wikipedia.org/wiki/152830_Dinkinesh)
     - I don't have a favourite planet however I do think Uranus is pretty neat
-    - For reference on how deep I am inteo spaceflight stuff, I once joined a community focused around spaceflight on Discord, tried searching terms that I thought were common and ended up with no results.
+    - For reference on how deep I am into the spaceflight stuff, I once joined a community focused around spaceflight on Discord, tried searching terms that I thought were common and ended up with no results.
     - I'm quite interested in space imagery, even made [a whole iceberg chart](https://icebergcharts.com/i/Interesting_Space_Imagery) just about space images.
 - Even though I don't partake in the Furry community, I do really enjoy furry art[^3]
     - and yes I do have a [fursona...](about-fursona/)